mpsilfve/pcfp-data/README.md

 tried  PAST                      tried   PAST
 ```

-These data sets were used in the experiments for the paper *An Encoder-Decoder Approach to the Paradigm Cell Filling Problem*
+These data sets were used in the experiments for the paper

-which is currently in review for EMNLP 2018.
+Miikka Silfverberg and Mans Huldén. *An Encoder-Decoder Approach to the Paradigm Cell Filling Problem*.
+EMNLP 2018.

 ### Training and test data